lelanthran/HuntTheWumpus/README.md

 move to an adjacent room.

 ## Development
-You can watch the initial development [on youtube] (https://youtu.be/dYDu9Hrg7yM).
+You can watch the initial development [on youtube](https://youtu.be/dYDu9Hrg7yM).
 I screencasted the 2.5 hours it took to write this game, and then doubled the speed of the video.